 North Carolina enacted H.B.
 744, which broadens the situations in which individuals convicted of a crime may petition for a “Certificate of Relief” and helps reduce the risks employers may face when hiring ex-offenders.
 The legislation takes effect in December 2018.
 In addition, the law protects employers from liability from most employment-related negligence claims when hiring or retaining ex-offenders with a Certificate of Relief if the employer “relied on” the certificate of relief in hiring or retaining ex-offenders, who must notify employers within 10 days of any new conviction.

-South Carolina’s New Expungement Law Could Increase Applicant Pool
+South Carolina’s New Expungement Law Could Increase Candidate Pool

 In an effort to increase the state’s potential workforce, the South Carolina General Assembly passed legislation last week that will expand the state’s current expungement law and allow individuals to more easily remove criminal convictions from their records.
 The hope is that prospective employees with low-level crimes on their records will no longer be discouraged from applying for jobs; this, then, should make it easier for employers to recruit qualified workers.
 What do South Carolina employers need to know about this new law?